Chapter 5

 All that being said, I’m not actually writing this to tell you that you should participate in any of the activities I’ve discussed in this article.
 After reading everything I wrote above, the most important thing to remember is that, regardless of the conclusions you’ve come to as far as whether it would be sinful for you to participate in any of the actions I just discussed, if you’re in the body of Christ, you are not called to condemn the rest of the world for what they do, or to try to influence it to straighten up their walk.
 Nor are we meant to get involved in politics to try to enforce our own preferences on the rest of the world (politics and moralism are the domain of the unbeliever, and are not activities those of us in the body of Christ are called to participate in).
 All you’re called to do is walk in accord with spirit, and let the rest of the world make their own decisions about morality.
 And so, if you have concluded that it would be a sin for you to participate in some of the actions discussed in this article, by all means, avoid doing so.
 Just don’t judge your brothers and sisters in Christ for doing whatever they decide to do.

-And before moving on, I should reiterate something I wrote earlier in the chapter, which is that some people who have made it this far will feel their pharisaical flesh crawling, and their self-righteous souls getting stirred up against some of the things they’ve just read.
-If that’s the case for you, it means you really need to reevaluate whether you’re more interested in holding fast to the traditions you’ve been taught by your denomination and religious leaders, so that you can continue walking in accord with flesh, or in what Scripture actually says, so that you can begin walking in accord with spirit.
+And before moving on, I should reiterate something I wrote earlier in the chapter, which is that some people who have made it this far will have felt their pharisaical flesh crawling, and their self-righteous souls getting stirred up against some of the things they’ve just read.
+If that’s the case for you, it means you really need to reevaluate whether you’re more interested in holding fast to the traditions you’ve been taught by your denomination and religious leaders, so that you can continue walking in accord with flesh, or in what Scripture actually says, so that you can begin walking in accord with spirit instead.

 Next chapter: Politics